 Here are some of the things that we couldn’t do the same as the public school:

-(In spite of not having much performance experience, #1 was accepted by one of her top college picks to be a classical violin major.
+Yet in spite of not having much performance experience, #1 was accepted by one of her top college picks to be a classical violin major.
 Now she is the concertmaster of the school’s chamber orchestra and is due to graduate with honors this spring.
-She plans to go to grad school for music.)
+She plans to go to grad school for music.

-(After having no formal art instruction in high school, #2 is now majoring in Illustration.
-She has taught herself everything she knows about art – in fact, after her first college drawing class, in which she received an A, she said that she hadn’t really learned anything new in the class.)
+ABut get this: after having no formal art instruction in high school, #2 is now majoring in Illustration.
+She has taught herself everything she knows about art – in fact, after her first college drawing class, in which she received an A, she said that she hadn’t really learned anything new in the class.

-(Though she had no experience with an Honors course, this same student now has a 3.9 GPA in college.
+What may seem surprising is though she had no experience with an Honors course, this same student now has a 3.9 GPA in college.
 Because we taught her at home how to master independent learning, she has been able to handle all of the classes at college with little difficulty.
-Perhaps receiving AP credit would have been nice; but for all the hype that’s given to the idea, I am not convinced that all the time and effort are worth it.)
+Perhaps receiving AP credit would have been nice; but for all the hype that’s given to the idea, I am not convinced that all the time and effort are worth it.

 Hmmmm, there seems to be a pattern here.
-In each case, my children have overcome the supposed “missed opportunity” and have not been significantly hindered by not having these experiences.
+In each case, my children have overcome the supposed “missed opportunity” and have not been significantly hindered by not having these experiences at the public school.
 How crazy is that?

 Oh yea, and let’s not forget these other missed opportunities because we homeschool high school:

-Gotta say it: THESE types of “missed opportunities,” I don’t feel bad about AT ALL.
+Gotta say it: THOSE types of “missed opportunities,” I don’t feel bad about AT ALL.

 So by now you might have realized my point: that my children have NOT missed out on anything significant because we homeschool high school.
 With a little ingenuity we can find ways to provide what our children truly need – and even in many cases, what they want.
 Or they will pursue what interests them (because they will have the TIME to do so), regardless of the lack of outside opportunities.
-And in the meantime, their character development will have been protected, and the family will remain a priority.
+And in the meantime, their character development (my main reason for homeschooling, personally) will have been protected, and the family will remain a priority.